Mix & Match

 Native Americans have long revered this plant for its medicinal and other uses.
 The plant exudes yellow latex, which treats many ailments, including cold sores, skin problems, bladder infections, prostate pain, and migraines.
 The seeds can also be used as an emetic to induce vomiting, as a laxative, or even as a mild sedative.
 The entire plant can be used to help heal sunburns or scraped skin.
 The plant is also smoked during important ceremonies to induce a euphoric and mild sedating effect.
 However, if not used properly, the plant can be very toxic.

 The Aztec priests would use the plant in sacrificial rituals, while the Comanches would make offerings to it during harvesting as they held the plant in high regard.
-The latex was used to remove warts treat cold sores, and other skin problems.
+The latex was used to remove warts, and treat cold sores and other skin problems.
 A concoction made from the flower could treat congestion from the cold or the flu.

 Height: 2’-3’